 Lossy compression, on the other hand, noticeably removes detail.
 You can, however, still use a lossy method to compress an image or audio file quite a bit before most people will notice much of a difference.

-But if you compress a file over and over again, you’ll definitely start to notice a decline in quality (think pixelation and muddy-sounding audio.)
+But if you compress a file over and over again, you’ll definitely start to notice video quality loss (think pixelation and muddy-sounding audio.)
 So it’s always a good idea to keep a master version of your uncompressed video, just in case you ever want to convert it to a different format or do more editing on it.